 - The Rock started out as part of The Nation of Domination alongside Faarooq, D-Lo Brown, The Godfather, and Mark Henry.
 Rocky of course first became arguably the most popular wrestler of all time, and then made it into Hollywood.
 The Godfather never really did much, and D-Lo Brown was a successful upper midcarder during the Attitude Era, but never broke into the main event and his star faded around 2003 or so.
 Mark Henry won the World Title in 2011, putting him in a clear second place.

 - Not to say that Chuck Palumbo has had an extraordinarily successful career, but he's had a better one than that of his tag partner in The Perfect Event, Shawn Stasiak.
-Palumbo had a good run as WWE Tag Team Champion with Billy Gunn, and was part of the Voodoo Murders stable in AJPW.
+Palumbo had a good run as WWE Tag Team Champion with Billy Gunn, was later part of the WWE incarnation of the Full Blooded Italians, and was part of the Voodoo Murders stable in AJPW.
 Stasiak got to play a gimmick where he was deliberately clumsy, and now works as a chiropractor.

 - The British Invasion: Brutus Magnus, Doug Williams, and Rob Terry.
 Terry, the Butt Monkey of the stable, went on to become TNA Global champion and thus far the longest reigning champion in the belt's history.
 Doug Williams is a two-time X-Division champion and one of the top guys of the division.
 Magnus has been taken off television following his PPV loss to Terry.